Hakea aenigma

-Hakea aenigma, commonly known as the enigma hakea, is a shrub in the family Proteaceae native to South Australia.
-Only one of two Hakea species totally reliant on suckering to reproduce therefore have "reached evolutionary dead-ends".
+Hakea aenigma, commonly known as the enigma hakea, is a critically endangered shrub in the family Proteaceae endemic to Kangaroo Island in South Australia.
+It is one of two Hakea species totally reliant on suckering to reproduce therefore having "reached evolutionary dead-ends" as this method of reproduction greatly limits genetic variation.
+The entire population of this species may be of clonal colonies descended from a single individual.